MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_checkmultisamplequalitylevels.md

 #### - Format [in]

  A DXGI_FORMAT-typed value that indicates the render-target format that the check is performed for.

+#### - SampleCount [in]

+ The number of samples to retrieve the quality levels for.

+#### - pNumQualityLevels [out]

+A pointer to a variable that receives the number of quality levels that the device supports for the specified number of samples.

 ## -returns